danny-waite/kubernetes-federated-cluster-playbook/README.md

 ## Useful Commands & Information

-- after the playbook finishes successful run the following and ensure all clusters have a `Ready` service.
+- After the playbook finishes successfully, run the following and ensure all clusters have a `Ready` service.

 `kubectl --context=federation-cluster get clusters -w`

-- to test the cluster, you can create an nginx service.
+- To test the cluster, you can create an nginx service.

 `kubectl --context=federation-cluster create -f test/nginx-service.yaml`
 you should see one `Ingress` address per cluster.

-- since for now Service is the only federated service, that is, that is automatically distributed to all clusters, you need to create deployments, pods etc. manually on each cluster.
+- Since for now Service is the only federated service, that is, that is automatically distributed to all clusters, you need to create deployments, pods etc. manually on each cluster.

 ```
 # list all contexts